 At an individual level, students can participate in paid summer internships that prepare them for a career in clinical and non-clinical settings.
-Through the Pathways Program, high school students embark on a path that could directly lead to employment or certification.
+Through the Student Pathways Program, high school students embark on a path that could directly lead to employment or certification.

 We also welcome visiting researchers to work in our leading-edge facilities alongside Cleveland Clinic scientists.

 We look forward to placing students in shadowing experiences and working with partner organizations to advance the learning of K-12 and college students.

 The Center for Youth and College Education and Cleveland Clinic are committed to valuing all people throughout our organization, regardless of background or culture.
 A diverse and inclusive environment for students and staff, and culturally appropriate care for our patients are essential to fulfilling our vision to be the best place for care anywhere and the best place to work in healthcare.
 We welcome students from diverse backgrounds and cultures.

 Cleveland Clinic is committed to providing a working and learning environment in which all individuals are treated with respect and dignity.
 It is the policy of Cleveland Clinic to ensure that the working and learning environment is free from discrimination or harassment on the basis of race, color, religion, gender, sexual orientation, gender identity, pregnancy, marital status, age, national origin, disability, military status, citizenship, genetic information, or any other characteristic protected by federal, state, or local law.
 Cleveland Clinic prohibits any such discrimination, harassment, and/or retaliation.

 Any participant in a Cleveland Clinic educational program, including any student, trainee or employee, who may have been subject to discrimination on the basis of a protected characteristic is encouraged to make a report.